kalch/Docs/aspnet/fundamentals/configuration.rst

   :lines: 5-12
   :dedent: 4

+Next, create

 Next, create the custom configuration provider by inheriting from ``ConfigurationProvider``.
 The configuration data is loaded by overriding the ``Load`` method, which reads in all of the configuration data from the configured database.
 For demonstration purposes, the configuration provider also takes care of initializing the database if it hasn't already been created and populated:

 .. literalinclude:: configuration/sample/src/CustomConfigurationProvider/EntityFrameworkConfigurationProvider.cs
   :language: c#

-By convention you can also add an ``AddEntityFramework`` extension method for adding the configuration provider:
+By convention you can also add an ``AddEntityFrameworkConfigSource`` extension method for adding the configuration source:

 .. literalinclude:: configuration/sample/src/CustomConfigurationProvider/EntityFrameworkExtensions.cs
   :language: c#